 Read our draft plan and have your say.
 Follow the links below or request a paper copy or large print version by calling 023 9268 8955 (9am-5pm, Monday-Friday).

-Our consultation closes at midnight on 9 November 2020.
-The feedback you provide will inform the final version of the Portsmouth LCWIP, and looks to capture views on the proposed improvements that could be made to walking and cycling networks in the city.
+Our consultation closed at midnight on 16 November 2020.
+The feedback you have provided will inform the final version of the Portsmouth LCWIP, and looks to capture views on the proposed improvements that could be made to walking and cycling networks in the city.

 Once the results of the survey have been analysed we will develop our plan based on the feedback you have provided.
 This will then be discussed in detail by full cabinet and if approved, will be adopted at full council in December 2020.